Updated on May 29, 2026 Responding to Climate Change

 Kuraray Group has established the Sustainability Committee, chaired by the President, to deliberate on, report, and monitor the progress of various initiatives to sustainability issues, including climate change.
 Under the Sustainability Committee, we have established several project teams to implement the global measures outlined in the Sustainability Medium-Term Plan and to promote the steady execution of each project.

-Topics determines as material at Sustainability Committee are proposed to or reported to the Board of Directors, and the opinions from them are reflected in our initiatives to addressing sustainability issues.
+Topics determined as material at Sustainability Committee are proposed to or reported to the Board of Directors, and the opinions from them are reflected in our initiatives to addressing sustainability issues.

 Strategy